Marlboro maker Altria the latest big company to explore pot

 "We think that this is another very aligned category that's going to develop very fast and very large and it simply presents another opportunity for growth," Constellation Brands CEO Rob Sands said in a recent conference call with investors.
 In August, Constellation, which owns Corona beer and Manischewitz wine, invested $4 billion in exchange for a 38 percent stake in Canadian marijuana grower Canopy Growth.

 Canada legalized recreational marijuana use this year, and it will allow food and drinks containing cannabis sometime next year.
-In the U.S., it's still illegal at the federal level, but 10 states and the District of Columbia have legalized recreational marijuana for adults, according to the National Conference of State Legislatures.
-Colorado and Washington approved it in 2012; most recently, voters in Michigan approved a ballot measure legalizing recreational marijuana last month.
+In the U.S., marijuana still is illegal at the federal level, but 10 states and the District of Columbia have legalized recreational marijuana for adults.
+Colorado and Washington were first in 2012 and Michigan is the latest after voters approved the idea last month.

-A farm bill currently before Congress could also legalize the growth of hemp at the federal level, which would further open the market for food, beverage and other companies.
+A farm bill before Congress could also legalize industrial hemp at the federal level, which would further open the market for food, beverage and other companies.

+Like marijuana, hemp comes from the cannabis plant but it contains less than 0.3 percent of THC, the compound that gives pot its high.
+But it does contain cannabidiol, or CBD, which some claim has calming and healing affects.

 "You can't name a big, national-scale chain that isn't involved already or secretly getting involved," said Ryan Stroud, the co-founder and COO of Xanthic Beverages, an Oregon-based maker of beverages infused with CBD from evergreen bark.
 "They realize it's a race and they don't want to be left behind."